 If you’re struggling with your budget, you’re not alone.

-A controllable cost is, as the name suggests, an operational expenditure that can be reduced with some analysis, strategic thinking, and an overall proactive approach.
+As the name suggests, a controllable cost is an operational expenditure that can be reduced with some analysis, strategic thinking, and an overall proactive approach.

 Here are six ways restaurant owners, operators, and managers can wrangle and reduce controllable costs.